-Use the "Show" drop-down list to choose which Engine or Engine group will be shown in the main calendar.
-With the "All Engines" option selected, the calendar will show all the available Engines and similarly, selecting the "All Engines Groups" will display all the available Engine groups:
+Use the "Show" drop-down list to choose which engine or engine group will be shown in the main calendar.
+With the "All Engines" option selected, the calendar will show all the available engines; similarly, selecting the "All Engines Groups" will display all the available engine groups:

 To increase/decrease the scale spacing, use the and buttons correspondingly.

-New recordings are configured on the "Planner" tab.
-They can be planned individually for a certain Engine as well as for the whole Engine group.
+New recordings are configured in the "Planner" tab.
+They can be planned individually for a certain engine as well as for the whole engine group.